 Perhaps the real question is: what is the best type of digital workforce for my brand?
 It all starts by determining what you want out of your digital employees.

-First, let’s take a look at some of the advantages of investing in digital workers.
-Then, we’ll give you an idea of how to build an AI workforce that achieves those goals.
+First, let’s take a look at some of the parts that make up a digital workforce, and some advantages of investing in digital workers.
+Then, we’ll give you an idea of how to build an AI workforce that achieves your goals.

 The benefits of a digital workforce